basaandewiel/basaandewiel.github.io/_posts/2022-02-09-Zephyr_bluetooth_programming.md

 * terminal4
     * sudo btmon
+    * you can also write output of btmon to file and user Wireshark to analyse messages
+        * btmon --write protolog.snoop

 %%%When I mix the BT heart rate sample with the debug sample, either BT works OR gdb can connect; not both at the same time; **serial socket problem??
 Could not find the solution for this after hours of searching**